rickmansfield/ReduxProject/README.md

 * 13 [ x ] **In reducers/index.js, use the combineReducers method to connect both movies and favorite movies to redux.**

-* 14 [ ] **Notice that your movie functions no longer work.
+* 14 [ x ] **Notice that your movie functions no longer work.
 Why?** Make changes necessary to get the component connected to the movie reducer working again.(see MovieHeader.js, Movie.js)

 * [ ] Connect the favorites state to the FavoriteMovieList component and test.